The following tables summarize the current set of features in LegendKeeper.

 It's important that you know our long term vision, so that you can understand how we think about adding features to LegendKeeper.
 At the core level of the software, each and every feature should work well for every worldbuilder.
 Anything specific to RPGs or specific games like Dungeons & Dragons is layered on top of that core at a higher level.

-We 'layer things on top' using a variety of methods depending on what's most appropriate:
+We 'layer things on top' using a variety of methods depending on what's most appropriate.
+Here are some examples of how we might add higher layers in the future:

 - LK Community where you can browse for Templates and other content